The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Methods

 \subsection{Overview of the GPFC Method}

 The architecture of the GPFC method is shown in Fig.~\ref{fig:pipeline-textbox}.
 The GPFC method comprises of a workflow of pre-processing, GPU parallelized phase folding, noise normalization and CNN transit prediction.
 To begin with, the GPFC method takes a raw light curve as input, obtained from the Kepler survey in this research, but the method is generic and can be used with other survey data as well.
 Before analysis, the raw light curve undergoes pre-processing, including detrending and iterative removal of outliers.
-Next, the light curve is folded at various trial periods, tightly and evenly divided across a designated search range, using the GPU phase folding method.
-The resulting folded curves are normalized to a specific noise level and then passed through a CNN module to evaluate whether any exoplanet transit exists in any of the trial periods.
+Next, the light curve is folded at various trial periods, tightly and evenly divided across a designated search range, using the GPU phase folding method. \rt{After phase folding, the GPFC method organizes data samples into bins based on their phase and calculates the average flux for each bin.
+In a typical 64K data point Kepler light curve, which is evenly distributed into 256 bins, each bin encompasses 256 data points.
+This approach shows good tolerance to gaps and irregular individual observations in the original Kepler light curve, given that each bin contains a sufficient number of data samples.} The resulting folded \rt{and binned} light curves are normalized to a specific noise level and then passed through a CNN module to evaluate whether any exoplanet transit exists in any of the trial periods.

 As the focus of our research is to search ultra-short-period (USP) exoplanet candidates, we choose to search the period range of less than one day, although the GPFC method can be extrapolated to other period ranges too.